lawrencefeng17/lawrencefeng17.github.io/courses/index.md

 # CMU Course Reviews

-*from the perspective of a double major in statistics & machine learning and artificial intelligence, with a minor in mathematics.*
+This is a list of reviews of courses I've taken during my time at Carnegie Mellon as a double major in Statistics (Dietrich) and Artificial Intelligence (SCS), with a minor in mathematics.

-> Not finished at all.

 ## Junior Year